Home

 Example code.
 We can add child MenuItem elements to those MenuItems.
 Add Click attributes to the innermost MenuItems.
 You can do this by typing Click in the XAML part of Visual Studio.

-Detail A Separator too can be added.
+Also A Separator can be added.
 You will probably need to adjust the height of the Separator—removing it makes it the default.

 Click event handler.
 In the C# code, we see MenuItem_Click.
 We cast the sender object to the MenuItem type—this allows us to access its Header property, a string.